javalnanda/Rollbar-iOSApp/README.md

 ## Suggestions or feedback?

+Have an interesting feature that you want to contribute?
 Feel free to create a pull request, open an issue or find me [on Twitter](https://twitter.com/javalnanda).